 Should I choose a VPS or Dedicated?

-In the majority of cases what you want is a managed virtual server package that will give you the power and flexibility of a dedicated server but at a lower cost.
+In the majority of cases what you want is a managed virtual server package that will give you the power and flexibility, but at a lower cost.
 For small business owners, bloggers, web designers and everyone that needs to have a fast website, a VPS is the perfect solution.

 Should you need more speed and performance you can also consider switching to an ssd-powered vps package which has the same advantages as a VPS but offers faster performance due to the presence of SSD hard drives.
 VPS SSD is highly recommended for websites that use a lot of disk caching, for example wordpress websites with the w3 total cache plugin.